-Distance learning, like any kind of learning, can serve different ends, but it appears mainly to serve those who cannot or do not want to make use of regular classroom teaching.
+Distance Learner, Distance Educators, learning environment, face-to-face education.
+INTRODUCTION Distance learning, like any kind of learning, can serve different ends, but it appears mainly to serve those who cannot or do not want to make use of regular classroom teaching.
 Demanding professional commitments and family responsibilities of many adults often make attending a conventional, full-time, face-to-face course with fixed timetables a rather unrealistic proposition, and the reasons why adults choose distance education are primarily "the convenience, flexibility and adaptability of this mode of education to suit individual students' needs" (Holmberg, 1989, p.
 24).
 Distance education student register a distance education for various reasons such as for promotion in their careers, acquiring a second chance for university education, updating their knowledge, willing to overcome the geographical and physical obstacles.
 Through increasing access to distance education, students can meet their needs appropriately regardless of the present limitations and border lines (Verduin and Clark, 1994, p.7).
 Distance education helps lots of adults without discriminating between countries or cities, the young or the old, and the rich or the poor, which other educational systems fail to fulfill.

-Distance education system and students are intimately related to each other as the existence of one without the other is not possible.
-But, learning at a distance is different from learning in the conventional classrooms.
-In a Distance education setting, the process of student learning may be even more complex than the conventional 'face to face' setting because perceived obstacles encountered by the learners may be different from one distance learner to another with varying degrees of complexity (Dazarkia, Razak, Mohammed, 2004).

-Isolation from peer group, and irregular contact with faculty sometimes become hindrances in learning for distance learners who till now had been used to take 'on-campus' classes in their previous academic endeavor.
-The distance learners also face difficulties in meeting the challenges posed by new system of teaching and learning in respect of time management, autonomy and learning strategies (Moore, 1989).
-Learners who are able to study their courses at 'any time and at any place, at their 'own convenience' may also end up trying to fit their studies into odd corners of time in between trying to meet the continuing demands of families and jobs.

-Distance learners are enthusiastic for this learning environment because of the suitability that they expected and individual control degree.
-Besides, the existence of some problem can be observed because of high non-completion rate (Scelese, 2001).
+Distance education system and students are intimately related to each other as the existence of one without the other is not possible. learning in the conventional classrooms.
+In a Distance education 'face to face' setting because perceived obstacles encountered by the learners (Dazarkia, Razak, Mohammed, 2004).
+Isolation from peer group, and irregular contact with faculty sometimes become hindrances in learning for Title: "ROLE EXPECTATIONS OF DISTANCE LEARNER FROM THEIR DISTANCE EDUCATORS", Source: Review of Research [2249-894X] Mamta Garg yr:2014 | vol:3 | iss:12 distance learners who till now had been used to take 'on-campus' classes in their previous academic endeavor.
+The distance learners also face difficulties in meeting the challenges posed by new system of teaching and learning in respect of time management, autonomy and learning strategies (Moore, 1989). 'any time and at any place, at their 'own convenience' may also Besides, the existence of some problem can be observed because of high non-completion rate (Scelese, 2001).
 The students complain about the lack of instant support, guidance and incentives although it is known that their isolated state requires more support than the student in normal condition (Keller, 1999).
 One of the most common problems of many distance learning courses is the limitation of dialogue between teacher and learners and amongst learners themselves.
-As Kirkup and Jones (1996) state, "Students need dialogue with their teacher and with other students in order to consolidate and check on their own learning (P. 278).
+As Kirkup and Jones (1996) state, on their own learning (P. 278).